silnrsi/wstr/src/content/docs/topics/writingsystems/what-is-a-writing-system.md

 ---
-title: What is a writing system?
+title: What is a Writing System?
 description: Basic definition of writing systems from WSI Guidelines
 sidebar:
     order: 1100